zhenga8533/bbvw-wiki/docs/pokemon/voltorb-hisui.md

 ### Sprites

-Voltorb-Hisui has no sprites available in Blaze Black/Volt White.
+Voltorb Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries